hadron-sclang/hadron/doc/Garbage-Collector-Notes.md

 Approach - spaces division seems useful, given the different handling approaches required.
 Per-page free list is "high water mark" indicating after which all memory is known free.
 Build the young allocator/collector first.
 All on main thread.
 Scavenge operation and pointer rewriting.
+Eventually refactor to handle